s3nk4s/s3nk4s-hugo/content/posts/creating-hugo-based-blog.md

 summary: "In this post, we demonstrate how to set up a Hugo-based blog using a custom theme that leverages Tailwind CSS for a modern look.
 We configured the theme to display hero images for both the site and individual posts, and set up a grid layout for the front page.
 Images are organized in the `assets/images` folder for easy management."
 ---

+> Note: this post is mostly copilot generated based on the interation to create the theme and site. which is entirely copilot generated

 In this post, we demonstrate how to set up a Hugo-based blog using a custom theme that leverages Tailwind CSS for a modern look.
 We configured the theme to display hero images for both the site and individual posts, and set up a grid layout for the front page.
 Images are organized in the `assets/images` folder for easy management.
 ## Recent Updates